SierraQian/IST303-GroupC-Project/README.md

 6. Responsive Design:
    - Ensuring the website is responsive and optimized for various devices and screen sizes, providing a seamless user experience on desktop and mobile platforms.

-This Milestone 1.0 will establish the foundation of the economic calendar website, allowing traders to view upcoming events, manage their accounts, and provide essential administrative capabilities for admin users.
+This Milestone 1.0 will establish the foundation of the economic calendar website, allowing traders to view upcoming releases, manage their accounts, and provide essential administrative capabilities for admin users.

 # Build the iterations (at most 2) that will compose your Milestone 1.0.
 Record the total days of work and the time it will take for your team to complete that work